 1. Sical Infra Assets Limited

 Sical Infra Assets Limited is the infrastructure holding company currently having Sical Multimodal and Rail Transport Limited comprising of container rail and container freight station divisions.

 Sical Multimodal and Rail Transport Limited

-Container Rail business operates own rakes pan India under category 1, licence.
-The Company ran 368 trains during the year on multiple sectors.
+Container Rail business operates own rakes pan India under category 1 licence.
+The Company handled 16,836 TEUs during the year on multiple sectors.
 The company also handled export cargo during the year in its pursuit to engage in the EXIM business.
 The project activities relating to development of its own rail terminals ICD/CFS at Chennai and Bangalore are in progress.
 The Company has a JV with 50% stake in Sical Sattva Rail Terminals Private Limited which operates the Melpakkam terminal.

-The overall revenue for the company during the financial year was Rs.22384 lakhs and Profit was at Rs.1464 lakhs, as against the profit of Rs.
-1020 lakhs in the previous year.
+The overall revenue for the company during the financial year was Rs.20352 lakhs and Profit was at Rs.789 lakhs, as against the profit of Rs.1464 lakhs in the previous year.
 Since the Strategic Alliance Management Contract with CWC at Vizag was completed in November 2013 for the CFS division, the performance of this division was affected.
 Efforts are on to establish a CFS facility at Vizag on leased land and is expected to be functional during the current financial year.
 Further the real turnaround for this business will start once the own rail terminals at Chennai and Bengaluru become operational.

 2. Sical Iron Ore Terminals Ltd

 Sical Iron Ore Terminals Limited is non operational due to ban on iron ore exports and an investment of Rs.
 594 crores as at 30 Jun 15 is lying idle.
 Our efforts with Kamarajar Port to convert the terminal into productive one is progressing and we expect to resolve the issue during the course of the current financial year